Page contents (skip menu), (show/hide menu)

 Rate relief in rural settlements

-We can remit all or part of the remaining 50% if rural rate relief has already been granted.
-Please contact our Business Rates team for more information.
-We can also remit all or part of rate bills on other property in a settlement on the rural settlement list if the rateable value is £16,500 or less and we are satisfied that the property is used for a purpose that benefits the local community.
+We can remit all or part of rate bills on other property in a settlement on the rural settlement list if the rateable value is £16,500 or less and we are satisfied that the property is used for a purpose that benefits the local community.

-The Council is required to review the rural settlement list on the 31st December each year but it can amend the list at any time to correct any errors or omissions.
-If you think the list is incorrect please tell us, giving your reasons why you think this is so.
+The Council is required to review the rural settlement list on the 31st December each year, but we can amend the list at any time to correct any errors or omissions.
+If you think the list is incorrect please tell us, giving your reasons why you think this is the case

-Under the terms of the Local Government and Rating Act 1997 the Council is required to compile and maintain a 'rural settlement list' for the purpose of administering the Village Shop Rate Relief scheme.
-A 'rural settlement 'must:
+Under the terms of the Local Government and Rating Act 1997 the Council is required to compile and maintain a 'rural settlement list' for the purpose of administering the Rural Rate Relief scheme.
+A 'rural settlement' must:

 - Be within a 'rural area' as defined under the Housing (Right to Acquire) (Designated Rural Areas in the South West) Order 1997.

-The Rural Settlement List for Tewkesbury Borough Council from 31st December 2016 is shown below.
+The Rural Settlement List for Tewkesbury Borough Council from 31st December 2017 is shown below:

 - Down Hatherley